Episode 12: The Alternate

 Chief O’Brien: Listen to me, Julian!
 You’re the one who’s always talking about adventure.
 Huh… adventure… Oh… marriage is the greatest adventure of them all.
 It’s filled with pitfalls and setbacks and mistakes and… But it’s a journey worth taking… ’cause you take it together.

 This ep (also written by Gendel) is generally seen as the beginning of the O’Brien/Bashir friendship which would become important over the seasons.
-Bashir helps O’Brien w/ the transmitter, as he took some Engineering classed in the Academy.
+Bashir helps O’Brien w/ the transmitter, as he took some Engineering classes in the Academy.
 They get into talking about some personal stuff; we learn that Bashir chose Starfleet over love (a ballerina he met while in med school).
 This was a very good ep which kept my interest; the convo between O’Brien and Keiko (Rosalind Chao) is the best part (last scene)!

 Episode 14: Whispers